HiWhatName/MinecraftWarefareIII/README.md

 Same as above but creates a way larger file containing all the mods already packed into the file itself. *(May be used by MultiMC to create a .mm instance)*

 #### Custom server mods:
+- You may add DeathBan next to Limited lives for a short ban on death.

-For the full experience, use our fork of "Simple-planes" found at: https://git.jonas-sp.tk/HiWhatName/simply-better-planes
+- For the full experience, use our fork of "Simple-planes" found at: https://git.jonas-sp.tk/HiWhatName/simply-better-planes

+(If you're wondering why there are so few commits, I lost 21 due to gitea not working and having to restore an backup -_-)